 Extract beans tend to be dryer, so select out all the beans that are firm, and not as supple.
 Also any small beans or beans that are split more than 1/2 inch.
 These beans are used to make your extract.

-So that’s it, if you’re growing vanilla, you can use this tutorial to cure them for maximum flavor development while preventing mold.
+So that’s it, if you’re growing vanilla, you can use this tutorial to cure them for maximum flavor development and best bean condition while preventing mold.